 The Transportation Authority has established a minimum present value savings threshold goal of three (3) percent of the principal amount of the refunded bond, unless there are other compelling reasons for undertaking the refunding.
-Additionally, the Transportation Authority has established a minimum present value savings threshold goal of five (5) percent of the principal amount of the refunded bond for refinancings involving derivative products such as the issuance of synthetic fixed rate refunding debt service, unless there are other compelling reasons for undertaking the refunding.
+Additionally, the Transportation Authority has established a minimum present value savings threshold goal of five (5) percent of the principal amount of the refunded bond for refinancings involving derivative products such as the issuance of synthetic fixed rate refunding.
 For this purpose, the present value savings will be net of all costs related to the refinancing.
 The decision to take savings on an upfront or deferred basis must be explicitly approved by the Board.